TGAC/eisca/docs/output.md

 - `resolution_*/`
   - `prop_leiden_res_*.png`: plot showing a stacked bar chart that presents the proportions of clusters across samples/groups.
 - `parameters.json`: a JSON file containing the parameter settings in the analysis.
+- `scvi_model/model.pt`: the saved scVI model generated using scvi-tools for integration.

 ### <u>Annotation analysis</u>